 - Why Are More People of Color Dying of Coronavirus?

 - Susan Moore Dies of COVID-19 After Alleging Racist Treatment

 - Racism in Health Care – Finding Equity Through Education

-At McGowan, Hood & Felder, LLC, we hold the right people accountable when you or a loved one are harmed by a physician’s negligence or discrimination.
+At McGowan, Hood, Felder & Phillips, LLC, we hold the right people accountable when you or a loved one are harmed by a physician’s negligence or discrimination.
 We want to help and we will fight for your rights.
 Contact us today to tell us your story.
 To schedule a free consultation with one of our South Carolina attorneys, call 803-327-7800, or we invite you to reach out to us through our contact page.